SJTU-IPADS/HEDB/docs/vm-setup-x86_64.md

 In brief, VM snapshots provides temporal fork, rather than spatial fork.

 Note that the migration back to CVM phase should check the VM integrity carefully, somehow like runtime attestation.

-# HotFix

-Please refer to the README of `tools/hotfix`.

 # Misc